-Contrôle Technique (CT): This is a vehicle inspection that must be done every two years for most cars.
+Contrôle Technique (CT): This is a vehicle inspection that must be done every two years for most cars when driving in France.
 Sellers must do the CT within 6 months of selling a car.
 There are two listings on the CT: contre-visite means that there are problems that need to be fixed within 2 months or the car cannot be driven legally; and the second heading lists other problems that should be fixed, but aren’t required by law.

 Yellow Vest/Red Triangle/Alcohol test: These items must be kept in the car and readily accessible.
 A yellow safety visibility vest must be worn in case of emergencies.
 You must have it on when you exit the vehicle so keep it in the vehicle not in the trunk.
 In addition, you must have a red reflective triangle that needs to be put at least 30 meters behind your stopped car to warn oncoming traffic.
 And most recently it is obligatory to have an blood alcohol tester in the vehicle.
 You could face a fine if you do not have these items in your car.

 If you have an accident with your car in France, you’re probably going to need to fill out an accident report for the insurance company.
 In French it’s called a “constat d’accident”.
 Your insurance company will provide you one in French to keep in your glove box.
 Here is one in English to guide you through filling out the form and drawing the accident diagram.
 It’s nice to have this English version handy in the glove box too, in case when an accident happens you are not calm, cool and thinking straight – in French.